Bernt Haas: Club career

-International
+International career

-Haas played for the Swiss national team at Euro 2004 and was sent off in the match against England.
+Haas played for the Switzerland national team at Euro 2004 and was sent off in the match against England.

 Post-retirement

 Following his retirement in 2010, Haas decided to go self-employed and became a player consultant.
-He functioned as director of football for Lichtensteiner club FC Vaduz from 2015 until 2018.
+He functioned as director of football for Liechtensteiner club FC Vaduz from 2015 until 2018.
 He remained living in Wollerau and commuted the 40 minutes by car to the Principality.

 Between 2020 and 2022, he functioned as Sporting Director at Swiss Challenge League side FC Schaffhausen.
+On 7 September 2023, he was fined 2,000 SFr for his role in Schaffhausen fielding ineligible players during the 2021–22 season.
+That season's top scorer Joaquín Ardaiz and his fellow Uruguayan Agustín González had made appearances in 21 games without a valid work permit.

-On July 1 2022, he was appointed Sporting Director of his former club Grasshopper Club Zürich.
+On 1 July 2022, he was appointed sporting director of his former club Grasshopper Club Zürich.
+He was dismissed from this position on 27 March 2024.

+On 3 March 2025, he returned to the sporting director position at Schaffhausen.

 Personal life

 He has a twin sister named Dina, once a talented sports photographer and well known in the football business.

 Haas once worked as a model for Armani.